gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 Every year, thousands of children from around the world send origami cranes to be placed at her memorial.

+I have stood there.
+I went to Hiroshima, to the A-Bomb Dome, and into the museum, which was so raw and so unfiltered that I could not make it through all of it; there were rooms I simply could not stay in.

+Before I left, I folded a crane for every person I love, and I left them with Sadako.

 This is what paper can hold.

 ---

 ## VI.
 The Mathematics of Folding

-For most of its history, origami was transmitted as craft — through instruction, imitation, practice.
+For most of its history, origami was transmitted as craft, through instruction, imitation, practice.

 In the 20th century, mathematicians began to ask: what are the underlying principles?

-The result was a new field: **computational origami** — the mathematics of paper folding.
+The result was a new field: **computational origami**, the mathematics of paper folding.

 **Huzita-Hatori axioms:**